January 13, 2021

 The users can have two types of access - any user with lower level access can only view or access the data whereas a higher level user has the authority to set or modify some of the settings.

-No special software is needed for accessing the user sites as the information can be viewed using most standard and popular web browsers like Microsoft Internet Explorer, Mozilla Firefox, and Google Chrome etc.
+No special software is needed for accessing the user sites as the information can be viewed using most standard and popular web browsers like Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, etc.

 Do check out the video on how to configure ESDL-30 SDI-12 Data Logger with ESDL-30 UNI Application Software.